metacommunities/metacommunities/publications/sss_dec2015/log.md

 - over the weekend, did some of the actor graphs -- pretty much the same pattern -- 90% of actors trigger less than 5 events.
 Which is not to say that they are not doing something elsewhere, just not on Github
 - need to merge analysis/actor_copying to get these graphs in ..
+- tried to do this merging, but code that was working in the other branch didn't work here.
+- also got sidetracked trying out R streamgraph package as an alternative to matplotlib and seaborn ...
+- trying to get back to the argument

 # TODO